pylipp/financeager/README.md

 ### Expansion

 Want to use a different database?
 Should be straightforward by deriving from `Pocket` and implementing the `_entry()` methods.
 Modify the `Server` class accordingly to use the new pocket type.
-See also #18.
+See also [this issue](https://github.com/pylipp/financeager/issues/18).

 ### Plugin support